20 CP growers you should follow on Instagram

 There is a thriving carnivorous plant scene on Instagram.
 With thousands of growers sharing stunning pictures of their collections - not to mention sharing valuable tips in the comments - I’d encourage all CP enthusiasts to sign-up.

 I spoke to the growers behind some of my favourite Instagram accounts.
-Limiting myself to 20 was next to impossible, so I’ll likely do a follow-up soon!
+Limiting myself to 20 was next to impossible (in fact I went slightly over!), so I’ll probably do a follow-up next year.
 A mixture of hobbyists and nursery owners from around the world, each shared details of their collections, growing setups, preferred cameras, and favourite specimens at this time of year.
 I’ve sorted them A to Z below.

 Enjoy, and be sure to share your favourite Instagrammers in the comments.